azat-co/practicalnode/chapter10/chapter10.md

 })
 ```

 Often, WebSockets data are stored in a high-performance database such as Redis.
-In this example, you can use environment variables for values of `port` and `hostname`:
+In this example, you can use environment variables for values of `port` and `hostname`.
+There's `io.set` to define the store as the Redis connection (pretend Redis is at http://webapplog.com):

 ```js
 const sio = require('socket.io')